League of Women Voters hosts first candidate forum

 FAYETTEVILLE, Ark.
-(KNWA/FOX24) — Voters got to hear from several candidates running to represent people in Washington County Monday evening.
-About 30 people showed up to the Fayetteville Public Library to learn more.
+(KNWA/FOX24) — Voters got to hear from several candidates running to represent people in Washington County at a forum held Monday evening.

 The League of Women Voters of Washington County hosted the forum.
 It invited 11 candidates for races in the county to come and share their platform.